VegemiteJ/Connect4/README.md

 ------------------------------------
 Connect4 project using front and backend elements.

+Supports 4 simultaneous sessions by default.
+Aimed at being for a 4-core server machine - each user gets one ai and a dedicated core to play against.

 Aim of the game is to get 4 of your tokens connected.
 They can be arranged vertically, horizontally or diagonally.

 Tech used: